- Allergies and Air Pollution's Effect on Health

 - Reduced energy efficiency & service life of dishwashers, washing machines

 - Water spots on dishes, glassware and silverware

 - Weak soap lather makes cleaning skin, hair and clothes more difficult

 - Increased soap costs ; higher water and energy bills

 Fortunately there are several effective methods available to remove scale buildup from your home which include both salt-free and salt-based water softening technologies.

 Salt-free water softening is a new advancement in water treatment technology that conditions water without the use of salt or corrosive chemicals.
 These systems use an advanced ceramic media that effectively attracts and neutralizes hard water properties without the need for regeneration, backwashing, or electricity.
-When water comes into contact with the catalytic surface of the media, calcium and magnesium become attached to the ceramic granules and are converted into a scale resistant crystalline form which will not attach to hard surfaces.
-These no-salt systems are more eco-friendly because they do not require rinse water and electricity, are easier to maintain, and they are 100% salt free making them a healthier alternative to traditional water softening techniques.
+When water comes into contact with the catalytic surface of the media, calcium, and magnesium become attached to the ceramic granules and is converted into a scale-resistant crystalline form that will not attach to hard surfaces.
+These no-salt systems are more eco-friendly because they do not require rinse water and electricity, are easier to maintain, and are 100% salt-free making them a healthier alternative to traditional water softening techniques.

 Traditional water softeners use salt and ion-exchange resins to remove calcium and magnesium from the water.
 These resins are coated in a sodium solution and when hard water comes into contact with the resin beads, the calcium and magnesium ions migrate out of the solution to the active sites on the resin and are replaced in the solution by sodium ions.
 This process is the most commonly used method for soft water and requires an automatic control head with a timer to provide efficient regeneration and backwashing cycles.
 While these systems will require regular weekly sodium replacement, they do also deliver the best overall scale removal performance.